 Query strings and parameters are helpful information in URLs.
 Marketing tools commonly utilize these to improve their marketing strategies and their pages.
-If you want to learn more about query strings and how marketers use them, you can do so with the following video:
+If you want to learn more about query strings and how marketers use them, you can do so with the following video from MeasureSchool.

 Since you can use these URL parameters to improve a website, you should know how they work and their implications on your page’s optimization.
 Remember that query strings can be both helpful and problematic for search engines.